opticalsecurity/unipm/README.md

 - `ci`: Enables CI-safe mode, which disables background update checks and interactive package-manager switching.
 The `CI` environment variable wins if set.

 > Environment variables always take precedence over config values, so you can temporarily override a project's defaults without changing the file.

+### Runtime behavior

+- When `ci` resolves to `true`, unipm disables background update checks and interactive package-manager switching to avoid blocking automation.
+- The effective color setting is applied to both stdout and stderr, following the same rules as chalk: `NO_COLOR` turns colors off, `FORCE_COLOR` turns them on.
+- If `debug` resolves to `true`, unipm sets `DEBUG=true` for the current process to surface verbose logging.

 ---